 At the Open Universiteit (OU), we do research on climate change, from both natural and social science perspectives.
 We study technical and policy options for mitigating and adapting to climate change.

-The Faculty of Management, Science and Technology offers a unique research program focused on ‘Learning and Innovation for Resilient Systems’, which involves wide and deep cross departmental collaboration, on topics such as Energy Collectives of Citizens for Renewable Energy, Institutional Change and Equitable Adaptation to Climate Change in Cities around the World.
+The Faculty of Science offers a unique research program focused on 'Learning and Innovation for Resilient Systems', which involves wide and deep cross departmental collaboration, on topics such as Energy Collectives of Citizens for Renewable Energy, Institutional Change and Equitable Adaptation to Climate Change in Cities around the World.
 New work has just begun on the role of artificial intelligence and big data in generating new perspectives on climate change and climate change solutions.

-In the Department of Science, the OU harbors a vibrant group of social and natural scientists collaborating on climate change issues.
+In the Faculty of Science, the OU harbors a vibrant group of social and natural scientists collaborating on climate change issues.
 The OU Science group investigates global environmental modelling, energy systems, and sustainable cities.
 We also investigate the international politics of climate change including international climate negotiations under the United Nations Framework Convention on Climate Change (UNFCCC).
 Moreover, we explore the many policy innovations at sub-state, state and transnational levels from a polycentric governance perspective.
 The polycentricity of climate governance is a key topic in our international collaboration, most prominently in the European COST action ‘Innovations for Climate Governance (INOGOV)’, co-led by OU Prof. Dave Huitema funded under the European Union’s Horizon 2020 Program (more on this under collaboration).

 A complex issue like climate change requires collaboration across disciplines and team work.